seslattery/veilwarden/README.md

 # Run any command through the proxy
 veil exec -- python my_agent.py
 veil exec -- curl https://api.openai.com/v1/models

+# Run with sandbox enabled (recommended for untrusted agents)
+veil exec --sandbox -- python untrusted_agent.py
 ```

 Your agent makes normal HTTP requests.
 Veilwarden intercepts them and adds the appropriate `Authorization` header based on the destination host.

+With `--sandbox`, the agent also runs in an isolated environment that blocks access to sensitive files and forces all network traffic through the proxy.

 ---